atikurahad/atikurahad/README.md

 👋 Hi, I’m Atikur Rahaman Ahad<br>👀 I’m interested in FullStack Web Development.<br>🌱 I’m currently learning Typescript, NextJS, and React Native .<br>📫 How to reach me atikurahad@gmail.com.

+# Most of the repositories are private for my client's work.

 ## 🌐 Socials: